drawveloper/js-closures-workshop/index.md

 --

-> In JavaScript, scope refers to the current context of your code.

---

-> Scope is the set of variables, objects,
-and functions you have access to.
+> In JavaScript, scope is the set of variables, objects, and functions you have access to.

 --